CONTACT IMPROVISATION WORKSHOP in LEIPZIG

 The program will be co-facilitated in English with the possibility of German

-- For any further query and needs regarding registrations please connect to us
+For any further query and needs regarding registrations please get in touch with us.

 Facebook channel : www.Facebook.com/BeingMotion